The Unnatural Normal

 Vitamin C

-Foods: citrus, berries, kiwifruit, peppers, leafy greens.
+Food: citrus, berries, kiwifruit, peppers, leafy greens

 Magnesium